-When you are investing in a professional photography session for your horse, make sure you take the time to prepare leading up to the session so that both you and your horse enjoy the experience together and you end up with beautiful artwork that you absolutely adore.
+When you are investing in a professional photography session for your horse, its important to take some time to prepare for the session so that both you and your horse enjoy the experience together and you end up with beautiful artwork that you absolutely adore.

 These are the some common mistakes you can easily avoid when planning your equine photoshoot.